 Given the state of medicine, the big challenge to extending human life is almost entirely genetic.
 The ability to fix these defects in our genome means, barring accident or environmental issues, humans could live to the maximum of their natural life.
 Better understanding of aging, which is moving along quickly, means living an extended youth.
-Whether or not human lifespans can be extended much beyond 100 years is debatable.
-Still, living to 100 in peak physical condition is a good deal, given the alternatives.
+Whether or not human lifespans can be extended much beyond 100 years is debatable, but living to 100 in peak physical condition is a good deal.

 That sounds great, but here’s something else we know from genetics.
 Roughly 50,000 years ago modern man emerged on the scene.
 Humans were physically and behaviorally human.
 Up until last week, scarcity was the rule for humanity.
 In fact, evolution depends on it.
 Competition for food and mates is what drives the whole process.
 It is not just what makes us human, it was necessary for there to ever have been humans.
 Just as important, it is what we are designed for as a species.
 All of our physical and behavior wiring is geared for a world of competition for food and mates.

 Another possible result is the falling birth rate.
 Liberals like to claim this is due to low infant mortality rates and high wealth.
-This is ridiculous, but that’s to be expected.
+This is ridiculous.
 Others, like David Goldman, point to cultural decay.
 Having children is about celebrating the present and past.
 It is a gift to the future from those thriving today.
 That comes from culture.
 The old saying about proud societies is they are ones where old men plant trees in whose shade they will never sit.
 A strong and confident people wish to be remembered and the way to do that is through children.
 Otherwise, why bother?

 An alternative may simply be confusion.
 For 49,900 years, humans had to have children as soon as they could.
-Every signal from their environment was triggering that urge.
-Now all those signals are scrambled.
+Every signal from their environment was triggering that urge, but now all those signals are scrambled.
 It is no wonder the receiving end would misinterpret these new signals.
-Just as obesity results in plentiful food, plummeting fertility rates may result from the lack of status and competition for mates.
+Just as obesity results from plenty, plummeting fertility rates may result from the lack of status and competition for mates.
 It’s not just the lack of babies; it is the lack of sex.
-Like people who work in a candy factory not liking candy, humans in a world of cost and objective free sex on demand may simply turn away from the most basic of urges.
+Like people who work in a candy factory not liking candy, humans in a world of cost and objective free sex on demand may simply turn away.

 Our future is going to be very strange.